hoanganh1029/AVH.DesignPattern/src/AVH.Observer/README.md

 In this sample, instead of managing a list of subscribers directly within the publisher (like this [sample](https://refactoring.guru/design-patterns/observer)), I use dependency injection and generics to automatically locate and invoke the appropriate consumer based on the event type.

 After successfully creating a new product, a ProductEvent is published.
-Two consumers then process the event and display notifications on the screen
+Two consumers then process the event and display notifications on the screen.

 ![alt text](../../images/ObserverImplementation.png)